Read

 a tax adviser that you trust.

-Make sure your agent is
+- Make sure your agent is licensed

-licensed to sell annuities.
-Only individuals
+to sell annuities.
+Only individuals who are

-to see if your agent is appropriately licensed.
+if your agent is appropriately licensed.

-If you are exchanging one
+- If you are exchanging one

 annuity for another one, determine if the benefits